Let's talk

 • Key obligations: double materiality, ESRS indicators, mandatory third-party assurance, and value-chain data.

-• In scope: large and listed companies (~1,000 after Omnibus I); SMEs are affected indirectly.
+• In scope: companies with more than 1,000 employees and €450M net turnover; SMEs are affected indirectly.

 • Non-compliance exposes companies to administrative or financial penalties and reputational risk.